amrmhassan/smart-wallet/time line.md

-make a variable that will return an array of data needing to be synced wit ha flag of what you need to do for example this will return an array of ProfileSync(flag:SyncFlags.add, profile:ProfileModel) and the same for transactions and quick actions
+make a variable that will return an array of data needing to be synced wit ha flag of what you need to do for example this will return an array of ProfileSync(flag:SyncFlags.add, profile:ProfileModel) and the same for transactions and quick actions add a method for each model to convert it to json or from json -- i will use this methods to save the model to the database or fetch it from the data base